9 Activities

 Head north into the Launaudière and Mauricie regions, the areas lying between the St. Lawrence River and the Laurentian Mountains.
 Known for its wide farmland, an abundance of lakes, and plentiful outdoor adventures, you'll find comfort in the countryside and get to breathe in the crisp mountain air.

-In the summer months, you might want to take your trip into La Mauricie National Park, but if you want year-round fun go off the beaten path to Lake Sacacomie, a hidden gem nestled in the forests.
+In the summer months, you might want to take your trip into La Mauricie National Park, but if you want year-round fun, go off the beaten path to Lake Sacacomie, a hidden gem nestled in the forests.
 In the summer, you can enjoy kayaking and hiking, or you can take a guided buggy tour deep into the forest for panoramic views and unreachable destinations.
 If you're looking to splurge, you can even take a tour of the region by seaplane.
-The best part of visiting this region is that there are so many fun activities in the winter too, like snowshoeing, cross-country skiing, and you can even go dog-sledding!
+The best part of visiting this region is that there are so many fun activities in the winter too, like snowshoeing and cross-country skiing, and you can even go dog-sledding!

 Visit the official website to book your activities through Hotel Sacacomie, a resort located in the region.
 Note that activities must be booked 14 days in advance by email or phone.

 For lunch, enjoy a meal at the restaurant within Hotel Sacacomie, where you can sit on a terrace overlooking the gorgeous views of Lac Sacacomie.
-In the summer, enjoy a fresh cocktail, and in the winter you can have a drink at their ice bar, which will be served in an ice glass!
+In the summer, enjoy a fresh cocktail, and in the winter, you can have a drink at their ice bar, which will be served in an ice glass!

-10.2 mi
+10.3 mi

-20 min
+19 min

 14:2010 min